lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 *Paranthropus* proteins: [here](https://www.youtube.com/watch?v=TbQsesNjTeo)

-- ARHGAP11: the basal form, ARHGAP11A, encodes the protein RhoGAP with nuclear localisation, found in all extant non-human mammals.
+- **ARHGAP11**: the basal form, ARHGAP11A, encodes the protein RhoGAP with nuclear localisation, found in all extant non-human mammals.
 A partial duplication ~5 MYA seen in *Homo sapiens*, Neanderthals and Denisovans led to them additionally acquiring ARHGAP11B, which shows mitochondrial localisation instead.
 It promotes basal progenitor cells (BP cells) and increases the neocortex size significantly.
 Sources: [here](https://pubmed.ncbi.nlm.nih.gov/32554627/), [here](https://pubmed.ncbi.nlm.nih.gov/25721503/) and [here](https://www.science.org/doi/10.1126/sciadv.1601941).
-- TKTL1 (transketolase-like 1): modern Homo sapiens has an arginine point mutation (K261R) while Neanderthals, Denisovans, archaic Homo sapiens and other extant primates have the lysine form.
+- **TKTL1** (transketolase-like 1): modern Homo sapiens has an arginine point mutation (K261R) while Neanderthals, Denisovans, archaic Homo sapiens and other extant primates have the lysine form.
 The human gene promotes production of basal radial glial cells (bRG cells, neural stem cells), significantly increasing upper-layer cortical neuron production and the size of the brain’s gyri (ridges) in the frontal lobe.
 Source: [here](https://www.science.org/doi/10.1126/science.abl6422) and [here](https://www.youtube.com/watch?v=rnqT0K5Ls2I) (video)
-- NOTCH2NL: NOTCH genes prolong proliferation of neuronal progenitor cells and expand cortical neurogenesis.
+- **NOTCH2NL**: NOTCH genes prolong proliferation of neuronal progenitor cells and expand cortical neurogenesis.
 Many of these genes are duplicated in *Homo sapiens*, Neanderthals and Denisovans to varying degrees.
 Source: [here](https://pubmed.ncbi.nlm.nih.gov/32330268/)
+- **SRGAP2C** and **TBC1D3**: more human-specific genes contributing to the frontal cortex.
+Sources: [here](https://www.cell.com/cell/fulltext/S0092-8674(12)00461-8), [here](https://www.nature.com/articles/s41598-019-54887-4) and [here](https://genome.cshlp.org/content/34/11/1798.short).
-- PPARGC1A and MHY7: promotes a higher proportion of slow-twitch muscle fibres rather than fast-twitch.
+- **PPARGC1A** and **MHY7**: promotes a higher proportion of slow-twitch muscle fibres rather than fast-twitch.
-- GDF8 (myostatin): negatively regulates skeletal muscle growth.
+- **GDF8** (myostatin): negatively regulates skeletal muscle growth.

+### Comparative Genomics

+The complete genomes of many extant species have been sequenced.
+Projects in bioinformatics aim to describe and compare the contents and functions of these genomes.

+- The **Human Genome Project (2003)** found that there are about 22,300 protein-coding genes in humans (similar to other mammals) and contains a large number of repetitive sequences (low copy repeats).
+- The **Chimpanzee Genome Project (2013)** revealed that humans and chimpanzees share 99\% sequence similarity in protein-coding regions, and 96\% sequence similarity across the full genomes, both higher than humans and any other animal.

+{{< figure src="mammal_genome_comparison.png" title="Whole-genome comparisons of different pairs of animals.
+Sex chromosomes were omitted, slightly increasing similarity in the primates.
+Telomere-to-telomere assemblies were used (non-scaffolded).
+Analysis performed by Gutsick Gibbon, randomly sampling short sequences (1000 x 300 bp/chromosome) with gapped aligment using BLAST, documented [here](https://docs.google.com/document/d/1HlzlvxaR224U0n0-EDCPVgws6rVazstAULtcLYYzYU4/edit?tab=t.0), [here](https://www.reddit.com/r/DebateEvolution/comments/18uonlm/human_and_chimpanzee_genetic_similarity_an/) and [here](https://www.youtube.com/watch?v=ryBKzJE24Hs)." >}}

+{{< figure src="ape_phylogeny.png" title="The genetic similarity correlates precisely with the expected phylogeny of the apes." >}}

+- The **ENCODE Project** found that, in humans, about 75-80\% of the genome is transcribed into RNAs.
+However, most of this transcription is either 1) spurious (too low-level to have biochemical functionality), or 2) forming transposons, which simply 'jump' around the genome with no useful function.
+- Among human **non-coding DNA**, 5\% is for gene-related regulatory sequences (promoters, enhancers...).
+20\% is for introns in genes, most of which serve no function.
+The rest is completely non-functional (sometimes called 'junk DNA', although historically this term was incorrectly applied to all non-coding DNA).

+{{< figure src="genome_size_comparison.png" title="The proportion of **non-coding DNA** across life tends to increase with genome size, as more complex organisms require more control over their gene expression and accumulate more 'junk DNA'." >}}

 ### E. Coli Citrate Metabolism in the LTEE